Danderson123/amira_paper/ENA_evaluation/README.md

 # Overview

 Pipelines to run Amira and AMRFinderPlus with Flye on a large number of *E. coli*, *K. pneumoniae* and *E. faceium" samples with long reads from the ENA.

 # Installation

-The pipeline assumes the Amira singularity container is available in the directory and is called `amira.img`.
+The pipeline assumes the Amira singularity container is available in the directory and is called `amira.v0.9.2.img`.
 This can be installed [here](https://github.com/Danderson123/amira).
 You also need to have conda installed.
 The dependencies for the *E. coli* evaluation can be installed with:
 ```{bash}
 conda env create -f Escherichia_coli/envs/E_coli_env.yaml && conda activate E_coli_env